aastha2025/Object-Oriented-Programming/README.md

 - Helps in data hiding : hide sensitive information by using private access modifier.

 ### Polymorphism:
-- poly: multiple
- - morph: forms
+- poly: multiple and morph: forms

 - Polymorphism is the ability of objects to take on  DIFFERENT FROMS or behave in different ways DEPENDING ON THE CONTEXT in which they are used.

 - There are 2 types of polymorphism

-- Compile Time Polymorphism (Constuctor overloading , Function overloading ,Operator overloading)
+- 1) Compile Time Polymorphism (Constuctor overloading , Function overloading ,Operator overloading)

-- Run Time Polymorphism (Function Overriding , Virtual Functions)
+- 2) Run Time Polymorphism (Function Overriding , Virtual Functions)

 ### Inheritance:
 - When properties & member functions of BASE class are passed on to the DERIVED class.